REDIVIOUS/dNE/README.md

 # dNE
-I am working on writing a documentation for this repo, expected to be completed by the end of March.
+I am working on writing a documentation for this repo, expected to be completed by the end of 9th April.